-2. With respect to the matters specified in paragraphs 3(xxi) and 4 of the Companies (Auditor's Report) Order, 2020 (the "Order"/ "CARO") issued by the Central Government in terms of Section 143(11) of the Act, to be included in the Auditor's report, the subsidiaries included in the consolidated financial statements are located outside India and do not require to obtain the CARO report as required by the Act.
-Further, based on the CARO report issued by us for the company we report that there are no qualification or adverse remarks given.
+With respect to the matters specified in paragraphs 3(xxi) and 4 of the Companies (Auditor's Report) Order, 2020 (the "Order"/ "CARO") issued by the Central Government in terms of Section 143(11) of the Act, to be included in the Auditor's report, the subsidiaries included in the consolidated financial statements are located outside India and do not require to obtain the CARO report as required by the Act.
+Further, based on the CARO report issued by us for the company and one subsidiary company located in India we report that there are no qualification or adverse remarks given.

-for RAGHAVAN, CHAUDHURI & NARAYANAN Chartered Accountants FRN: 007761S
+for Raghavan, Chaudhuri & Narayanan Chartered Accountants Firm's Registration No.: 007761S